CAAPIM/Microgateway/README.md

 ### Related microservices patterns <a name="patterns"></a>
 * API gateway/Backend for Frontend: http://microservices.io/patterns/apigateway.html
 * Access token: http://microservices.io/patterns/security/access-token.html

+### Extending CA Microgateway
+* After you try out the basic functionality in CA Microgateway, try [some more complex scenarios](#get-further), including [extending CA Microgateway](get-started/get-further/extend-microgateway-with-new-templates.md).
+* To download the Policy Manager that is needed to extend CA Microgateway, please get it from [here](https://www-qa.ca.com/us/trials/ca-microgateway.html).

 ## Get started <a name="get-started"></a>